Resolving Conflict & Transforming Lives, Since 1996

 Happy and successful families are often lacking in poverty

-Nabhi Christian Ministries is concerned about our Neighbor.
-Circumstances required for fulfilled families are often lacking in poverty, like stability, security, positive emotional time together, access to basic resources, and a strong shared belief system.
-Fulfilled relationships suffer when individuals live in poverty, leaving negative effects on positive parenting and child development such as, unhappiness, hopelessness, stress, low self-esteem, no self worth and bad behavior that can have drastic faith impacts on academic achievement, high school graduation and college attendance.
+Nabhi Christian Ministries is concerned about our neighbors living in poverty.
+Poverty often lacks circumstances required for fulfilled families, such as stability, security, positive emotional time together, access to basic resources, and a strong shared belief system.
+These conditions negatively affect parents and children, leading to unhappiness, hopelessness, stress, low self-esteem, no self-worth, and bad behavior.
+These factors can drastically impact academic achievement, high school graduation, and college attendance.

 Studies have shown that financial hardship directly affects academic achievement.
-Over half of the children in low-income families, including grandparents raising grandchildren experience utility disconnections, which eliminates resources, such as electricity for computers, water to maintain good hygiene, to enjoy a healthy meal, and for having a comfortable and well-lit study environment.
+Over half of the children in low-income families, including grandparents raising grandchildren experience utility disconnections, which eliminates resources essential for studying and maintaining a healthy environment, such as electricity for computers, water to maintain good hygiene and enjoy a healthy meal, and for having a comfortable and well-lit study environment.

 Among women, women of color face the highest unemployment rates, with Latinas facing 19.0 percent unemployment, Black women 16.5 percent unemployment, and white women 13.1 percent unemployment.
 By comparison, Latinos face 15.1 percent unemployment, Black men face 15.5 percent unemployment, and white men face 10.7 percent unemployment." https://nonprofitquarterly.org/single-moms-hit-hard-by-economic-impact-of-covid-19/